 - intern salary, whilst the junior doctor is working in the primary care setting;

-- clinical supervision and support costs for the primary care setting;
+- clinical supervision and support costs during the primary care rotation;

 - administration and education support and education materials linked to training in the primary care setting;